A Philadelphia Wrongful Death Attorney Protecting Families Near You

 Call Us 24/7 – (215) 261-7014

-In Philadelphia, Pennsylvania, and South Jersey, families can find support and guidance from Edith Pearce and The Pearce Law Firm P.C.
+In Philadelphia, Pennsylvania, and South Jersey, families can find support and guidance from Edith Pearce and The Pearce Law Firm Personal Injury and Accident Lawyers P.C.
 A lawsuit and compensation can’t begin to replace a loved one, but a wrongful death claim can help the family continue their lives without the financial burdens left behind after an accident.

-An attorney with the Pearce Law Firm P.C. can sit down with the family to determine what’s most important to them.
+A nearby attorney with The Pearce Law Firm Personal Injury and Accident Lawyers P.C. can sit down with the family to determine what’s most important to them.
 Seeking an award of compensation can protect a family now and in the years to come as spouses and children of victims start to rebuild their lives.

 A “wrongful death” occurs when the act, omission, or misconduct of another (either an individual or company) results in the loss of human life.
 Circumstances of wrongful death include car accidents and accidents involving other types of vehicles, plane crashes, faulty products, dangerous drugs, faulty machinery or equipment, work-related accidents, construction accidents, medical negligence and malpractice, and a property owner’s negligence.

-These are just some of the types of cases The Pearce Law Firm P.C. can help grieving families navigate.
+These are just some of the types of cases The Pearce Law Firm Personal Injury and Accident Lawyers P.C. can help grieving families navigate.
 Every person or corporation responsible for your tragedy should be held accountable for every heartbreaking step you must take without your family member by your side.

 Wrongful Death Compensation – How Much is Your Case Worth?

 Wrongful death claims can be brought by the survivors and/or beneficiaries of the deceased.
 This usually includes children, parents, and spouses.
-An attorney can also represent the family in these cases and make sure every family member is considered in the amount of compensation.
+A Philadelphia wrongful death attorney can also represent the family in these cases and make sure every family member is considered in the amount of compensation.

 The amount of money a wrongful death claim can earn will vary greatly depending on the circumstances of the accident.
 The level of negligence the at-fault person or company showed can increase the sum awarded or offered in settlement.